Information for Incoming Freshmen

-- Print and Read before testing document from your Next Steps Center.
+- Print and Read before testing document - this provides more details about the assessment.

 - Students who need access to screen reading technology for testing should contact the Math Placement Office to access the test.
 This is not available through the Next Steps Center.

 - Students are to take the Math Placement test without the assistance of any persons, textbooks, online materials, or any other assistance.
 Any violation of this will be considered cheating and a violation of the UA Code of Conduct.
 There can be serious consequences to artificially high placement testing scores.
 It is important to make an honest attempt at the test.
 Once you complete the test, your score is final regardless of any technical difficulties you may encounter during the exam.